What Are the Legal Remedies After Child Sexual Assault

 Some states expressly recognize that a school has a duty to supervise and protect students.
 In such a state, the duty exists because the school district stands in place of the parents while the students are at the school.

 An institution’s duty also arises because it is effectively taking custody and control of children.
 When the children are within an institution they are under the control of the institution.
 They are not free to act in any way they want to in response to a threat, such as leaving the institution to escape from a perpetrator.
-Consequently, the institution becomes responsible for the acts of another student or staff member who sexually assaults a student.
+Consequently, the institution becomes responsible for the acts of another student or staff member who commits child sexual assault against a student.

 An institution’s responsibility also is triggered when it is aware of a student bullying or sexually harassing another student.
 At that point, the institution has a duty to anticipate further danger to the victim and duty to exercise sufficient supervision in order to protect that student.